You are here

 You might not expect a pair of mathematicians to be at the root of Duke’s newest art installation.
 But why not?
 The new sculpture—a series of four origami-esque hanging orbs to be installed in the atrium of the FCIEMAS building on October 20—is a celebration of the beauty of geometry.

-Four orbs: 4, 5, 6 and 7 feet in diameter, progressing in openness of weave and lightness of color so that the sculpture “blossoms” as it rises
+Four Orbs: 4, 5, 6 and 7 feet in diameter, progressing in the openness of weave and lightness of color so that the sculpture “blossoms” as it rises

 Artist: George Hart (georgehart.com)

 Ingrid Daubechies appreciates that.
 The James B. Duke Professor of Mathematics and professor of electrical and computer engineering at Duke, Daubechies constructed the mathematical wavelets used to process signals for image compression—making possible the jpeg2000 image format, for example.
 She is now employing “big data” to analyze artwork, and decorates her office with museum postcards of paintings.
 When she recently won the handsomely endowed Nemmers Prize for her work in theoretical signal processing, she saw it as an opportunity to realize an idea she’d been mulling for a while —to commission a sculpture by Hart for Duke University.

 “I think his work is beautiful,” she says.
 “The way the pieces fit together, the variation and repetition—when you see it you get a ‘wow’ feeling that’s common to both math and art.”

 On a Sunday afternoon, October 20, the entire Duke community is invited to help to piece together the multi-part sculpture before it is hoisted into the air, where it will hang from the FCIEMAS ceiling into the atrium stairwell.
 There will be snacks, tools and tables ready for anyone who drops in to help bolt together some of the laser-cut aluminum components that will form the four orbs.
 (Update: See how the scultpure barnraising went and check out the completed orbs)